fmxsh/f3c/f3c-spec.md

 A literal value is returned as-is by the parser, without any trailing newline characters.

 As outlined conceptually, different types of literals exist: string, number, multi-line block etc...
-The exact type of literal is determined by first evaluating the surrounding syntax (context), and, if shown the type is not determined to match a certain set of types, then, as second, evaluation is preformed of the content contained by the syntax.
-It follows that, in evaluation of literal type, context has precedence over content.
-A string literal will have additional meaning, or not, depending of in what context it appears, and thus, context should be evaluated first.
+The exact type of literal is determined by first evaluating the surrounding syntax (context) to see if it is delineated by <delimiter> (`"`).
+If it is, then we know it is a string.
+If no surrounding <delimiter> exist, then a second evaluation is preformed of the content contained, for example determining `1` is a number.
+It follows that, in evaluation of literal type, context has precedence over content in evaluating its type.

 Possible literals are: